bogdanfinn/helheim-go/Readme.md

 with `Version()` moved to the branch `with-version-func`.
 Please use this instead of master when you modified the cffi lib.

+## Download Images (files) with helheim
+As Venom explained in the discord server you have make adjustments on the template file when building the shared library.
+Please search in the discord server for the exact explanation.

 ## Install Python

 ### MacOS